Klairm/spotipy-downloader/README.md

-# Spotify Playlist Downloader
+# Spotipy Downloader

-Little script in Python to download spotify playlists.
+Little script in Python to download spotify playlists and tracks.

 # Requirements